MEATER Pro vs ThermoWorks Thermapen: Which Thermometer to Buy

 MEATER Pro: The Case For

-The MEATER Pro at around $129 is the current flagship wireless probe.
+The MEATER Pro is the current flagship wireless probe.
 It connects via Bluetooth to the MEATER app (iOS/Android) and extends via Wi-Fi when in range of a MEATER Block or hub.

 What the MEATER Pro does well: it removes the need to open the grill during a cook.
 Every time you open the lid to check a thermometer, you lose heat.
 On a pellet grill or kamado, a 12-hour brisket cook benefits significantly from not opening the dome -- the MEATER lets you monitor internal temp and ambient chamber temp from your phone without disrupting the cook.